 MAY HELP EASE SNORING

-There is anecdotal evidence to suggest that bamboo pillows help reduce snoring.
+There is anecdotal evidence that suggests bamboo pillows can reduce snoring.
 These pillows are often filled with memory foam which provides the support needed to promote proper head and neck alignment – and keep the airways open, unobstructed, and snore-free.

 Most bamboo pillows are filled using memory foam.
 And, memory foam tends to produce off-gassing when it is first unpacked.
 This is caused by the accumulation of volatile chemicals in the air-tight packaging the pillow is stored in.